 South Dakota native Ryan Rusher was enjoying an evening drive through the South Dakota countryside— fields and farmhouses, rolling hills and grassy plains unfolded before him as he followed the dirt road.
 The worn tin roof of a dilapidated wooden barn caught his eye.
 After a few moments, Rusher got an idea.
 Rough, old barns, falling down and no longer in use, are commonplace in the Midwest, remnants of farming days gone by, their structures storytellers of work and life from decades and even a century ago.

 Rusher wondered - what if he could put those barns to use, preserving history and giving their stories new life?
-Dakota Tin was born - taking once-obsolete tin from old barn roofs and repurposing it into rustic tiles & wall panels and edging that capture the essence of rural life and the history of the Midwest.
+Dakota Tin was born - taking once-obsolete tin from old barn roofs and repurposing it into rustic tiles & wall panels that capture the essence of rural life and the history of the Midwest.

 Using the knowledge and expertise he had developed from his first entrepreneurial venture, CeilingConnex™, Rusher developed Dakota Tin to evoke a nostalgic, aged atmosphere for homes and industrial and commercial spaces — providing a distinctive architectural element that is uniquely Dakota born and bred.